qoherent/ria-hub-docs/docs/content/.Administration/reverse-proxies.md

     - "traefik.http.services.gitea-websecure.loadbalancer.server.port=3000"
 ```

-This config assumes that you are handling HTTPS on the traefik side and using HTTP between Gitea and traefik.
+This config assumes that you are handling HTTPS on the traefik side and using HTTP between RIA Hub and traefik.

 ## Traefik with a sub-path

-In case you already have a site, and you want Gitea to share the domain name, you can setup Traefik to serve Gitea under a sub-path by adding the following to your `docker-compose.yaml` (Assuming the provider is docker) :
+In case you already have a site, and you want RIA Hub to share the domain name, you can setup Traefik to serve RIA Hub under a sub-path by adding the following to your `docker-compose.yaml` (Assuming the provider is docker) :

 ```yaml
 gitea: